Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Results

-Out of 68 relevant studies, 17 did not report their performance results, and 2 only provided AUC scores.
-Therefore, 49 out of the 68 articles included in our review reported performance results using at least one of the common evaluation metrics: precision, recall, or F1-score.
-We collected all performance results presented in these 49 articles and organized them into a spreadsheet.
+Out of 74 relevant studies, 17 did not report their performance results, and 3 only provided AUC scores.
+Therefore, 54 out of the 74 articles included in our review reported performance results using at least one of the common evaluation metrics: precision, recall, or F1 score.
+We compiled all performance results reported in these 54 articles and organized them in a spreadsheet.
 Rather than focusing solely on the best-performing model from each study, we included the results from all model classifiers.
-This approach provides a more comprehensive and unbiased evaluation of SATD detection models \cite{Hall2012AEngineering}.
-By considering all models, researchers can capture a broader range of performance variability, which is essential for understanding the factors that influence model effectiveness.
-Limiting the analysis to only the best-performing models could lead to skewed conclusion, as it overlooks the context in which the models perform and fails to account for suboptimal models that offer important insights into potential limitations or challenges.
+This approach provides a more comprehensive and unbiased summary of SATD detection models.
+By considering all models, researchers can capture a broader range of performance variability, which is essential for understanding the factors that influence model effectiveness \citep{Hall2012AEngineering}.
+Limiting the analysis to only the best-performing models could lead to a skewed conclusion, as it overlooks the context in which the models perform and fails to account for suboptimal models that offer important insights into potential limitations or challenges.
 Moreover, analyzing all models enables a more robust cross-study comparison, allowing for the identification of consistent trends and patterns in model performance across different contexts, datasets, and techniques.
-This holistic approach strengthens the reliability of the conclusion and ensures their applicability across a wider range of scenarios, rather than being limited to cases of optimal performance.
+This holistic approach strengthens the reliability of the conclusion and ensures its applicability across a broader range of scenarios, rather than being limited to cases of optimal performance.

-We use boxplots to demonstrate the effectiveness of various approaches, as they are a useful graphical tool for showing variations between populations without relying on assumptions about data distribution \cite{Hall2012AEngineering}.
-We compiled the effectiveness of various techniques as reported in the original papers, utilizing precision, recall, and F1-score derived from calculations based on the confusion matrix.
-Through boxplots, we showcase studies on precision, recall, and F1-score in relation to different factors of the models.
+We used boxplots to visualize the synthesized results because they are useful for showing variation across populations without assuming specific data distributions~\citep{Hall2012AEngineering}.
+We extracted the reported effectiveness of each technique from the primary studies, focusing on precision, recall, and F1 scores computed from the confusion matrix.
+The boxplots present the distributions of these metrics across studies and enable comparisons by model-related factors.

-\begin{itemize} \item Precision = $\frac{TP}{TP+FP}$ \item Recall = $\frac{TP}{TP+FN}$ \item F1-score = $\frac{2*Precision*Recall}{Precision+Recall} = \frac{2*TP}{2*TP+FP+FN}$
+\begin{itemize} \item Precision = $\frac{TP}{TP+FP}$ \item Recall = $\frac{TP}{TP+FN}$ \item F1 score = $\frac{2*Precision*Recall}{Precision+Recall} = \frac{2*TP}{2*TP+FP+FN}$

 \end{itemize}